The Quilombo Experience: A Community Residency with Luana Dias David

 We invite you to join the excitement of the inaugural program, performed for an invited audience in the Doris Duke Theatre, from wherever you are—whether its on campus in the Berkshires, or from the comfort of your home!

 • The program will be offered in real-time to audiences around the world as a livestream, free and open to anyone, anywhere.
-Livestream registration will be open soon.
+Register for the livestream here.

 • Join us on-campus for a special watch party in the Ted Shawn Theatre, where ticket holders can enjoy a live screening of the opening program.
 Buy tickets here.